OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-20-Hamburg-DisseminationWorkshop-SteeringMeeting.md

     - presentations of participants eager to share their activities or ideas on dissem. and comm. content
     - brainsroming if required and/or writing of content (use cases, etc)

-- Thursday 21 June:
+- Thursday 21 June (main room for WP1 and WP2):
   - Morning
     - presentations of participants eager to share their activities or ideas on dissem. and comm. content
     - brainsroming if required and/or writing of content (use cases, etc)
   - Afternoon: Steering committee meeting and preparation/writing of deliverables due for end August 2018

-- Friday 22 June: writing of dissemination content and development of website (new version will not be ready by the meeting)
+- Friday 22 June (main room for WP2): writing of dissemination content and development of website (new version will not be ready by the meeting)

 # Participants